gingerjoos/blog-src/content/django-1-4-on-centos-5-8.rst

 ########################
 :date: 2012-08-24 18:25
 :author: admin
-:category: django, Linux
+:category: technology
-:tags: centos, django
+:tags: centos, django, Linux
 :slug: django-1-4-on-centos-5-8

 The default python version (2.4.3) on Centos 5.8 is `not supported for